What is intersex?

 Internationally, definitions have converged in recent years, and shifted towards a model based on human rights law rather than medical definitions.
-In part, this follows publication in September 2015 of a fact sheet on intersex by the Office of the UN High Commissioner for Human Rights:
+This definition is simply expressed in a 2019 background note on intersex by the Office of the UN High Commissioner for Human Rights:

-The Fact Sheet is available in a number of languages via the Free & Equal campaign.
+A shorter Fact Sheet with a closely similar definition is available in a number of languages via the Free & Equal campaign.

 In 2016, the Asia Pacific Forum of National Human Rights Institutions published a manual on sexual orientation, gender identity and sex characteristics, defining intersex as: